 Individuals who wish to become a Notary Public (or renew an expiring certificate) should visit the NJ Division of Revenue and Enterprise Services at: https://www.njportal.com/DOR/Notary to complete the online application.
 Your online application will automatically be forwarded to a State Legislator for endorsement.
 If you are not a New Jersey resident, you will be required to upload an electronic copy of a business affidavit to attest that you are employed in New Jersey.
 Acceptable file format for uploads include JPG, PDF, and PNG with 3MB as the maximum limit per file.

-The State requires a filing payment of $30 ($25.00 filing fee, plus an online convenience fee of $5.00).
+Beginning July 2022, the State requires that notary applicants pass an exam in order to become a notary or renew an existing commission.
+Details about educational and testing requirements can be found on the state’s website at nj.gov/njbgs.
+There is an application fee of $30.
 Acceptable forms of payment are MasterCard, Visa, Discover, and American Express, as well as any debit card that can be processed as a credit card.
 In addition, there is an e-check payment option.

 When you receive your approved notary public license from the State, confirming your commission, you must bring it in to the County Clerk’s Office in Newton to be administered the Notary Oath.
 No appointment is necessary; Contact Us for our address, regular office hours, and holiday closings schedule.

 Note: The Notary Public Oath Qualification Certificate must be completed at the Clerk’s Office within 90 days of the receipt of your commission.
 Failure to do so in the allotted time will result in cancellation of your appointment.

 What it will cost

 In addition to the $30 online application fee, there is a $15.00 fee payable to the County Clerk to have the Oath of Office administered and to register your Notary Commission in the county.